tnptm/todo_graphql_front/README.md

 ## Todo App with GraphQL — Documentation

 ### Overview
 A full-stack Todo application using Next.js (App Router) with Apollo Client for GraphQL and a Django backend.
 Supports creating, reading, updating, and deleting todos, plus filtering and optimistic UI updates.
+Auhtentication is done with JWT tokens validating them in every call.

 ### Tech Stack
 - Next.js (App Router, TypeScript)